Using the MetaModule: Jacks and Cables

 You can start a cable from the input or output.
 If the jack is already patched, then the new cable will "stack" on top of the existing cable (thus acting like a passive mult)

-If this is the first cable you're creating this session, a pop-up will give you instructions.
-Read them and click OK.
+If this is the first cable you're creating this session, a pop-up will remind you of how to patch a cable.
+Read it and click OK.

 Only valid jacks will be shown.
-You cannot connect multiple outputs to to an input.
+You cannot connect multiple outputs to an input.

 If you want to cancel making a cable, click "Cancel Cable" or press the Back button from the Patch View page.